Inference and Visualization of Community Structure in Attributed Hypergraphs Using Mixed-Membership Stochastic Block Models: Results

 \subsubsection{Hospital}

-We focus on the hospital hypergraph composed of 75 individuals (i.e., nodes) in a hospital and 1,825 contacts (i.e., hyperedges) among them \cite{vanhems2013, ruggeri2023}.
+We next focus on the hospital hypergraph composed of 75 individuals (i.e., nodes) in a hospital and 1,825 contacts (i.e., hyperedges) among them \cite{vanhems2013, ruggeri2023}.
 The attribute of an individual is the class to which they belong.
 Each individual belongs to one of the four classes according to their activity in the ward: patients (PAT), medical doctors (MED), paramedical staff (NUR), and administrative staff (ADM).

-The three models produce qualitatively similar inferred membership matrices (see Figs.~\ref{fig:3}(a)--\ref{fig:3}(c)).
-They suggest that individuals in the same activity class do not strongly belong to the same community (see Figs.~\ref{fig:3}(a)--(c)).
-Figures \ref{fig:3}(d)--\ref{fig:3}(f) show UMAP plots of the individuals for each model when we use the Euclidean distance in the UMAP.
-The individuals are relatively sparsely distributed over the space for any model.
-On the other hand, when we use the cosine distance in the UMAP, we find two sets of individuals who have similar community memberships for the Hy-MMSBM and the proposed model (see Figs.~\ref{fig:3}(g) and (i)); for example, the medical doctors are positioned closely to each other in one set (see Figs.~\ref{fig:3}(g) and (i)).
-The individuals are still sparsely distributed over the space for the HyCoSBM (see Fig.~\ref{fig:3}(h)).
+The two MMSBMs yield qualitatively similar inferred community membership matrices (see Figs.~\ref{fig:6}(a) and \ref{fig:6}(b)).
+The results suggest that individuals in the same activity class do not strongly belong to the same community.
+In contrast to the high-school hypergraph, the result for an inferred matrix $\bm{\beta}$ of HyCoSBM suggests that each community is associated with multiple activity classes (see Fig.~\ref{fig:6}(c)).
+Figures \ref{fig:6}(d) and \ref{fig:6}(e) show t-SNE layouts of the individuals generated using the Hy-MMSBM and HyCoSBM, respectively.
+The individuals are relatively sparsely distributed over the space for each model.
+On the other hand, for both models, the medical doctors are placed in roughly the same direction, and the administrative staffs are placed in a different direction from the medical doctors; these results largely align with the inferred community memberships of the individuals shown in Figs.~\ref{fig:6}(a) and \ref{fig:6}(b).

-These results suggest that there is not a strong association between the activity classes of individuals and the community structure in the hospital hypergraph.
+These results suggest no strong association between the activity classes of individuals and the community structure in the hospital hypergraph.
 In fact, the original time series data contain a high frequency of contacts between medical doctors and between paramedical staff but fewer contacts between patients and between administrative staff \cite{vanhems2013}.
-The limited number of contacts between patients may be a characteristic of the wards with mostly single rooms in the hospital \cite{vanhems2013}.
-Such contact patterns due to some localization of individuals (e.g., patients in different rooms may have few contacts; patients and paramedical staff in different wards may have few contacts) have also been discussed in Ref.~\cite{ueno2008}.
+The limited number of contacts between patients may be due to the wards with mostly single rooms in the hospital \cite{vanhems2013}.
+Such contact patterns due to some localization of individuals (e.g., patients in different rooms may have few contacts) have also been discussed in Ref.~\cite{ueno2008}.